Frequently Asked Questions

 Student account information is protected by the federal privacy law known as FERPA.
-Therefore, students must be proactive and add their parents/guardians as their "Authorized Payer" on their QuikPAY account.
+Therefore, students must be proactive and add their parents/guardians as their "Authorized User" in the Tuition Payment Portal.
 Once this step is taken, our staff will be able to discuss the account details with them, they will be notified when bills are posted online and have their own access to your billing account.
 Otherwise, ONLY the student will have access to their account information.

 When is tuition due?

-Tuition is due by the end of the first week of class.
+Tuition payment is due in full by the end of the first week of class each semester.
 Accounts not paid at that time will be subject to late fees, at the rate of 1.5% per month.
 Account holds will also be applied.

 What are my payment options?

 a.
-Online payments in QuikPAY, echeck , Master Card, Discover and VISA
+Online payments in the Tuition Payment Portal via an eCheck, Master Card, Discover, American Express and VISA

 d.
 Payment in person at the Cashier's Office (cash, check or money order only) located ground floor, Administration Building

 Why is my "Current Statement" not current?

 The current statement refers to the last bill posted to your account.
 Bills are a snapshot of your account at a particular date; while the student account can be charged or credited at any time.
 You should check "activity details" in the Tuition Payment Portal to see the current balance due.
 If you need a copy of a bill for a particular term, contact Student Accounts.